 It’s always such a treat when the hubby and I can sneak away for a quick getaway, and this past weekend was no exception.
-Even amid the mayhem of May, I am so glad we found the time to unwind and visit Barnsley Resort and was thrilled that we were asked to be guests of theirs.
+Even amid the mayhem of May, I am so glad we found the time to unwind and visit Barnsley Gardens Resort.
+Such an honor that we were asked to be guests of theirs.
 If you are not familiar with Barnsley Resort (you may be more familiar with the original name Barnsley Gardens) it is a historic estate about an hour north of Atlanta.
-There are lots of endearing things about this destination but the highlights for me were that your entire stay is walkable, it’s proximity to Atlanta, and it’s rich southern history.
+There are lots of endearing things about this destination.
+The highlights for me were that your entire stay is walkable, it’s proximity to Atlanta, and it’s rich southern history.
 A perfect country escape right outside of town!

 Our first stop, of course, was to check out the estate ruins that is the namesake of the resort.

 After taking a peak at the ruins and it’s museum, we cruised around the property and got a look at the darling rental cottages and open spaces.